-Saving the Himalayan Languages By George van Driem Himalayan Languages Project Leiden University The Himalayas form the mightiest land barrier on the face of our planet.
+The Himalaya form the mightiest land barrier on the face of our planet.
 Against this majestic range the world's two largest linguistic stocks meet, splashing up like a sea on both sides.
-The Himalayas are first and foremost the domain of Indo-European and Tibeto-Burman families of languages, and the overwhelming majority of languages in the Himalayan region belong to either of these two families.
-Today most indigenous languages of the Himalayas are dying, endangered or threatened with extinction.
+The Himalayas are first and foremost the domain of Indo-European and Tibeto-Burman families of languages - an overwhelming majority of languages in the Himalayan region belong to either of these two families.
+Today most indigenous languages of the Himalaya are dying, endangered or threatened with extinction.
 Only few of them, such as Nepali, Tibetan and Kashmiri, have thrived.
 Professor George van Driem, at Leiden University, has been working on the documentation of endangered Himalayan languages since 1983.
-George van Driem at Lake Phewa in Nepal earlier this year Indo-European languages range geographically from Colombo (Sinhalese) in the southeast to Reykjavík (Icelandic) in the northwest.
-Nearly a hundred Indo-European languages are spoken in the Himalayas.
-The Tibeto-Burman family encompasses well over three hundred languages, and the majority of these languages are found in the Himalayas, particularly in the east.